The Resorts Gal Guide to the

 Disney World Parks

 Walt Disney World is home to four theme parks and two water parks.
 Below, we’ll provide an overview of each one.
 This guide is designed as a simple starting place to learn about the parks.
 It expands on our coverage through various series of articles dedicated to each park.
 You can select any of the parks to learn more specifics about that park.
-We’ve also listed our most popular planning articles specific to spending time in the Disney World Parks!
+We’ve also listed our most popular planning articles for spending time in the Disney World Parks!

 Magic Kingdom